‘WHAT MARKS NEIL MARCH OUT FROM OTHER CONTEMPORARY COMPOSERS IS THE COMBINATION OF HIS AVANT-GARDE TENDENCIES AND HIS POP SENSIBILITIES’

 In 2013 Marilyn dedicated an entire chapter of her book Sound Music & the moving thinking body (Oxford University Press) to analysing Neil’s piano music in relation to his use of contrasting strands of movement and stasis to evoke images and behaviours reflective of his living and working environment.
 She has also performed his solo piano work Diversions at venues across Europe, the Americas and the Middle East.

 In 2014 Neil launched the digital music label Demerara Records initially to release his solo set Urban Art Music before going on to curate and release the ground-breaking 3 hour long compilation This is Tomorrow Calling (showcasing works by 26 composers and a number of artists drawn from over 20 nationalities and 4 continents) in 2015 and then albums by a number of composers and artists including Guy Avern; Nicolas Horvath; Joshan Mahmud/Moda Trio and Jostein Fretland/Fivrel.
-Neil’s Music To Plan Towns By EP is the label’s newest release and represents a shift in direction away from albums and towards singles and individual tracks geared towards achieving royalties from streaming, broadcasting and performance.
+Neil’s singles Water (1st Movement), his first to be recorded with his ensemble The Music of Sound and his Music To Plan Towns By EP are the label’s newest releases and represent a shift in direction away from albums and towards singles and individual tracks; a sign of how streaming and digital platforms have changed the game.